baidubce/terraform-provider-baiducloud/website/docs/r/instance.html.markdown

 * `security_groups` - (Optional) Security group ids of the instance.
 * `stop_with_no_charge` - (Optional) Whether to enable stopping charging after shutdown for postpaid instance without local disks.
 Defaults to false.
 * `subnet_id` - (Optional) The subnet ID of VPC.
 The default subnet will be used when it is empty.
 The instance will restart after changing the subnet.
+* `sync_eip_auto_renew_rule` - (Optional) Whether to synchronize the EIP's auto-renewal rule with that of the associated BCC instance.
+This setting applies during both the creation and deletion of the BCC's auto-renewal rule.
+Modifying this parameter alone does not trigger any change to the EIP's auto-renewal rule.
+Effective only when `payment_timing` is `Prepaid`.
+Defaults to `true`.
 * `tags` - (Optional, ForceNew) Tags, do not support modify
 * `user_data` - (Optional) User Data